jimasp/behave-vsc/CONTRIBUTING.md

 #### 1. Run basic manual UI tests

-- a. start "Debug Extension - Workspace MultiRoot", then in "project 1":
+- a. start "Debug Extension - MultiRoot", then in "project 1":
 - b. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
 - c. clear all test results, Run a single test
 - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test UI tree